 How Does One Late Payment Affect Your Credit Score?

-The good news is that a late payment that’s under 30 days won’t have a lasting negative effect on your credit score.
 Whether you’re one hour late, one day late, or even a few weeks late, you can still get back on good terms with your creditors as long as you pay your minimum amount due.
-Creditors will report back to the bureaus once you’re over 30 days late on your payment.

 Keep in mind that if you don’t pay by the due date and there’s still a past due balance at the time your creditors are reporting back to the credit bureaus, you might see a past due balance on your credit report.
 As mentioned, once you’re caught up with your payments your creditors will report back to the bureaus with a zero past due balance.

-In the unfortunate event that you’re more than 30 days late, creditors will report it to the credit bureaus which you will then see a negative remark on your credit report.
+In the unfortunate event that you’re more than 30 days late, creditors will report it to the credit bureaus and you will then see a negative remark on your credit report.
 It’s hard to say exactly how many points your score will go down.
-Your credit score is comprised of a lot of factors including your payment history, credit utilization, length of credit history, the type of mix, and new accounts.
-However, one thing for certain is that your payment history accounts for 35% of your credit score so this category has the highest weight in determining your score.
+Credit scores can be comprised of a lot of factors including your payment history, credit utilization, length of credit history, the type of mix, and new accounts.

 If you’re 30 days late, the last thing you want to do is become 60+ days late.
 At this point, most lenders could see this as a warning sign if you’re applying for credit in the future.
-Your best option is to work with your creditors to come up with a solution to be on good standing again.
+Your best option is to work with your creditors to come up with a solution to ensure that your account is in good standing again.
 You’d be surprised at the type of concessions or programs most creditors have to get you back on track.

 Will My Interest Rate Increase After One Late Payment?